• Skip to primary navigation

 butternut squash pasta on a white square plate

-Easy Butternut Squash Pasta Recipe
+Easy Butternut Squash Pasta

-Prep Time: 20 minutes
+Prep Time: 20 minutes minutes

-Cook Time: 30 minutes
+Cook Time: 30 minutes minutes

-Total Time: 50 minutes
+Total Time: 50 minutes minutes

 Ingredients

-• 1 16 ounce package dry spaghetti
+• 16 ounce dry spaghetti

-• 2 cups butternut squash, cubed
+• 2 cups butternut squash cubed

-• salt and pepper, to taste
+• Salt and pepper to taste

-• 2 tablespoons olive oil, divided
+• 2 tablespoons olive oil divided

-• 3 cloves garlic, minced
+• 3 cloves garlic minced

-• ¼ to ½ teaspoon red pepper flakes, crushed
+• ¼ – ½ teaspoon red pepper flakes crushed

 • 1 cup heavy cream

-• 3 cups baby spinach, roughly chopped
+• 3 cups baby spinach roughly chopped

-• ½ cup Parmesan cheese, grated
+• ½ cup Parmesan cheese grated

-• 1 lemon, zested and juiced
+• 1 lemon zested and juiced

-• ½ cup walnuts, toasted and coarsely chopped
+• ½ cup walnuts toasted and coarsely chopped

 Instructions

-1. Preheat oven to 400 degrees.
+• Preheat oven to 400 degrees.
 Prepare a rimmed baking sheet with aluminum foil and spray with nonstick cooking spray.

-2. Toss cubed butternut squash with half of the olive oil (1 tablespoon) and season as desired with salt and pepper.
+• Toss cubed butternut squash with half of the olive oil (1 tablespoon) and season as desired with salt and pepper.
 Bake in the oven for 30 to 40 minutes (depending on the size of the squash cubes) or until the squash is softened.
-Tip: During the last 5 minutes of baking time, add the walnuts to one corner of the baking sheet to toast lightly. cubes of butternut squash on a cooking tray
+Tip: During the last 5 minutes of baking time, add the walnuts to one corner of the baking sheet to toast lightly.

-3. Meanwhile, cook spaghetti according to package instructions.
+• Meanwhile, cook spaghetti according to package instructions.
 Drain and return to pot.
 Toss with lemon juice.

-4. While the pasta is cooking, heat the remaining tablespoon of olive oil in a skillet over medium-high heat.
+• While the pasta is cooking, heat the remaining tablespoon of olive oil in a skillet over medium-high heat.
 Stir in garlic and red pepper flakes, cooking until fragrant.

-5. Add the heavy cream and bring to a simmer.
-Stir in spinach. spinach and cream in a cast iron skillet
+• Add the heavy cream and bring to a simmer.
+Stir in spinach.

-6. Stir in parmesan cheese and cooked butternut squash. cooked squash with cream and spinach
+• Stir in parmesan cheese and cooked butternut squash.

-7. Pour sauce over drained spaghetti and toss to combine.
-Serve topped with chopped walnuts, additional grated Parmesan, and lemon zest if desired. butternut squash pasta in a pot
+• Pour sauce over drained spaghetti and toss to combine.
+Serve topped with chopped walnuts, additional grated Parmesan, and lemon zest if desired.

-Nutrition Information:
+Nutrition

 butternut squash pasta on a white square plate